 The purchase of laptops or desktop computers is not normally permitted.
 If you require new IT equipment please contact the PGR Office in order to find out whether you are entitled.

 The preferred supplier for booking travel is Click Travel.
 You do not need to use your credit/debit card to confirm your booking and receive your ticket.
-The Purchasing Team will complete the paperwork on your behalf.

 Please note that it will take up to 2 weeks to be reimbursed.